aguiarsilva/cub3d/textures/simonkraft/README.md

-# SimonKraft Textures
+# SimonKraft texts

-These textures are part of the SimonKraft Minecraft texture pack.
+These texts are part of the SimonKraft Minecraft texture pack.
 It is available in full at [planetminecraft.com](https://www.planetminecraft.com/texture-pack/simonkraft/).